AKYEGON/dukafiti/replit.md

 ## Overview

-DukaFiti is a comprehensive business management platform built with a modern full-stack architecture.
-The application provides inventory management, sales tracking, customer management, and business analytics through an intuitive web interface.
-It's designed as a single-page application with a REST API backend.
+DukaFiti is a comprehensive business management platform built with a modern serverless architecture.
+The application provides inventory management, sales tracking, customer management, business analytics, and subscription billing through an intuitive web interface.
+It's designed as a Progressive Web App (PWA) that can be deployed globally on Vercel with Supabase handling all backend services.

 ## System Architecture